 Breast Implant Revision Surgery

-Nearly 350,000 women underwent breast enhancement during 2008, and a significant number of these women will require revision in the future.
-The popular media often times portrays breast augmentation as a simple, straightforward procedure, but it is actually a complex procedure and requires a high degree of expertise to provide patients with consistently excellent and reliable results.
-Proper execution requires meticulous preoperative planning, proper surgical technique, and closely monitored postoperative care.
-Even with all factors optimized, revisions in breast augmentation and augmentation with mastopexy are not uncommon.
+Nearly 300,000 women underwent breast enhancement in 2019, and a significant number of these women will require revision in the future.
+The popular media oftentimes portrays breast augmentation as a simple, straightforward procedure, but it is actually a complex surgery and requires a high degree of expertise to provide patients with consistently excellent and reliable results.
+Proper execution requires meticulous pre-operative planning, proper surgical technique, and closely monitored postoperative care.
+Even with all factors optimized, revisions in breast augmentation and breast lift with implants procedures are not uncommon.

 Revisional surgery is always more technically complex than primary surgery.
-Altered anatomy, scar tissue, ruptured implants, and thinning of tissue make breast augmentation revision more complicated with less predicable results.
+Altered anatomy, scar tissue, ruptured breast implants, and the thinning of tissue make breast augmentation revision more complicated with less predictable results.

 The most common reasons for surgical revision of breast implants are:

-- Improving the shape and appearance of the breasts
+- Improving the appearance and shape of the breasts

 - Improving the texture of the breasts

 - Correcting capsular contracture

 The reasons for revisional breast augmentation can be grouped in 3 broad areas:

 - Implant related problems